roberrrt-s/minor-rule-the-world/readme.md

  - Check for geolocation.
 And if available, load geolocation into a map.
  - Update the map with a polygon that connects a possible or confirmed group of outtages.
+ - Have a stream of these tweets appear as well.

 ## Twitter API